 Monthly Management Package

-Congratulations to Royal Spring Middle School for winning the Jim McClanahan Energy Reduction March Challenge with at reduction of 11.4%!
+Congratulations to the Elkhorn Crossing School for winning the Jim McClanahan Energy Reduction July Challenge with a reduction of 67.7% also a shout out to Eastern, Western, Central Office, and RSMS for energy reduction over 20%!!

 March 2019 Royal Spring Middle School Energy Team Leader Sarah White, Principal John Noll. and RSMS